by Ron Kurtus (updated 18 January 2022)

 The entity you are multiplying by itself is called the base and the number of times you multiply it by itself is called the exponent.
-You simply put the exponent as a small number at the upper right side of your base number.
+To designate the expression, you simply put the exponent as a small number at the upper right side of your base number.

 For example, if you would multiply 7 by itself 4 times, you would get